-SYNOPSIS – The Messiah “shepherds” the nations by the “word” that proceeds out of his mouth – His “armies” participate in his present reign – Revelation 19:11-16.
+The Messiah “shepherds” the nations by the “word” that proceeds out of his mouth in preparation for the final battle – Revelation 19:11-16.

-The narrative anticipates the final destruction of the “Beast” and the “False Prophet” by introducing Jesus as a warrior figure riding a “white horse.”
-The groundwork for this climactic “battle” was laid in Chapter 17 with the announcement of the impending victory of the “Lamb” over the “Beast” and the “kings of the earth,” for he is “Lord of lords and King of kings” – (Revelation 17:14-18).
+The vision now anticipates the destruction of the “beast” and the “False Prophet” by introducing the warrior figure riding a “white horse.”
+The groundwork for the coming “battle” was laid with the announcement of the victory of the “Lamb” over the “beast” and the “kings of the earth” in chapter 17 (For he is “Lord of lords and King of kings”).

 Continue reading RIDER ON A WHITE HORSE

-SYNOPSIS – The Lamb overcomes the Beast and the kings of the earth, but in a very paradoxical manner – Revelation 17:14-18.
+The Lamb overcomes the Beast and Babylon because he is the “Lord of lords, and King of kings” – Revelation 17:14-18.

-SYNOPSIS: Upon his arrival before the Throne, the Lamb commences immediately to open the Seven Seals of the Sealed Scroll.
+Upon his arrival before the Throne, immediately the Lamb began to open the seven seals of the sealed scroll.